deanwampler/Contract4J5/contract4j5/README.txt

 *** All test expressions must evaluate to a boolean value.

 *** Test expressions that fail to be evaluated by Jexl will be treated as test failures, on the grounds that they expression is buggy in this case!
+Note that if an annotation is empty, that is it doesn't define a test expression, then it it considered an error if a default expression can't be inferred and no corresponding test exists on a parent class.
+However, there is an API call to allow empty tests (see ExpressionInterpreter.setTreatEmptyTestExpressionAsValidTest(boolean) in the org.contract4j5.interpreter package).

-(This behavior is configurable with an API call.)
-However, this can also be confusing when it is the test itself that is buggy.
-In particular, see the next bullet item.
+When a test fails due to a test error, a subclass of ContractErrror is thrown, TestSpecificationError (new in v0.6.0) Nonetheless, it can be confusing when a test that looks valid fails for this reason; in particular, see the next bullet item.

 *** Remember that if any test accesses an instance field, the field *must* have a corresponding JavaBeans getter method.
 Otherwise, Jexl will